BNasmith/PTForsyth/PTFWorkofChrist.md

 mass of fatherhood and motherhood living for the children only.
-Take that best side of human nature, make the most of it, and then put this question : " How does man's noblest work differ from Christ's great work ? " That is the question to which I desire to attract your attention to-day.
+Take that best side of human nature, make the most of it, and then put this
+question: "How does man's noblest work differ from Christ's great work?"
+That is the question to which I desire to attract your attention to-day.
 How does man's best work differ from Christ's great work?

-GOD'S SACRIFICE AND MAN'S 11
+[11]{.pagenum}

+[&sect]{.section} TK

-Let me begin with a story which was re- ported in the Belgian papers some years ago.
+Let me begin with a story which was reported in the Belgian papers some years ago.

 Two passenger trains were coming in opposite directions at full speed.
 As they approached the station, it was found the levers would not work, owing to the frost, and the points could not be set to clear the trains of each other.
-A catas- trophe seemed to be inevitable ; when a signal- man threw himself flat between the rails, and with his hands held the tie-rod in such a way that the points were properly set and kept ; and he remained thus while the train thundered over him, in great danger of having his head carried away by the low-hung gear of the
+A catastrophe seemed to be inevitable; when a signalman threw himself flat between the rails, and with his hands held the tie-rod in such a way that the points were properly set and kept; and he remained thus while the train thundered over him, in great danger of having his head carried away by the low-hung gear of the